You can't make a metal weapon without a little metal floor.

 Does the Exchange measure emotional value, monetary value, or both?
 (Someone might find a penny handed down from father to son as worthless as if he found it on the ground, even though the father and son would consider it emotionally valuable.)

-If a wizard ritually sacrifices a cat to get some magical mojo, what determines how much power the wizard receives: the value of the cat's life to the wizard, or the value of the cat's life to the cat?
+If a wizard ritually sacrifices a cat to get some magical mojo, what determines how much power the wizard receives: the value of the cat's life to the wizard, the value of the cat's life to the cat, or the value of the cat's life to a deity?

 In Real Life, the First Law of Thermodynamics follows this dilemma, since it only measures mass and quantitative scale.
 An action only produces an equal and opposite reaction; a sacrificed cat will only release the energy of a cat, burning a human will work nearly the same as burning a human-sized carbon statue, and deconstructing an atomic nucleus to perform alchemical transmutation requires a nuclear reactor.
 In fiction, we can assume that souls become necessary to harness cosmic-scale energy or contain magical properties that don't follow the laws of thermodynamics (hence the necessity for Human Sacrifice as a viable form of unobtainium).